allthingstalk/arduino-lorawan-sdk/README.md

 ### ACK / Acknowledgement

 In both `addToQueue` functions, we can set an extra boolean parameter to enable or disable acknowledgements.
 By default this is set to _true_.
 We wait for a response so we are sure our message went through.
-If set to false, we do not wait for the gateway to respond.
+If set to _false_, we do not wait for a response.

 ```
 container.addToQueue(counter, INTEGER_SENSOR, false);  // don't wait for ACK